Market food stall

 Setting up a market stall is more than just applying for a food business licence.
 Council has developed a checklist to assist in starting and operating a market stall in Brisbane:

-Prior to the food business licence being issued, Council will conduct a full Eat Safe audit of the premises.
+Prior to the food business licence being issued, Council may require you to set up your stall within the Brisbane City Council area to conduct a full Eat Safe audit of the stall and issue you with your first star rating.
 Find out more information about Eat Safe Brisbane.

 The Local Government Toolbox provides helpful tools and resources for temporary food stalls.